WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

 To contribute Apache Access or Error Log Formats commonly used that application should process please start `New discussion`.

-Any organizations, people or person with multiple Apache servers that find application a godsend in log collection monetary contributions are appreciated.
+Any organizations, people or person with multiple Apache servers that find application helpful in log collection monetary contributions are appreciated.
 Repository has my ***Buy Me a Coffee*** link.

 Monetary contributions made will be reflected in development of [Web Interface](https://github.com/WillTheFarmer/mysql-to-apache-echarts) for this MySQL `apache_logs` schema.